 It fits and functions just perfectly in that teeny tiny space.

 But, then, I needed to figure out how to jazz up the wall behind it.

 Here’s what we did:

-Modern Peg Rail with Shelf & Farmhouse Style Trim
+Modern Peg Rail Shelf & Farmhouse Style Trim

-Add interest to a boring wall by adding a modern peg rail with shelf.
+Add interest to a boring wall by adding a modern peg rail shelf.